DIMAX99/SportsConnect/README.md

 1. Clone the repository to your local machine.
 2. Set up a local server environment using XAMPP or similar software.
-3. Import the database schema provided in the `database` directory.
+3. Import the 'sc' database schema provided in the repository.
 4. Configure the database connection in the PHP files located in the `support_php` directory.
 5. Start the Apache and MySQL servers.
 6. Access the website through a web browser using the local server's address.